State and Local Efforts

 Washington

-The Washington State Legislature passed a decade-long policy that completely waives the business and occupations tax for newspaper publishers.
+The Washington State Legislature passed a decade-long policy in 2024 that completely waives the business and occupations tax for newspaper publishers.
 It would also include eligible digital news outlets if they had a printed publication as recently as Jan.
 1, 2008.
 The Senate bill was sponsored by Senator Mark Mullet (D-Issaquah), and the House companion bill by Rep. Gerry Pollet (D-Seattle).
-It passed the Washington Senate, House of Representatives, and, more recently, was signed into law by Governor Jay Inslee.
+It passed the Washington Senate 47-1 and, more recently, passed out of the House of Representatives 89-7.
+Governor Jay Inslee signed the bill into law; it went into effect in January 2024.

 Washington’s legislature approved $2.4 million over two years to support 8 journalists a year, paid $55,000 each, through a fellowship program to be run by Washington State University.
 Half of the fellows will be graduates of the University.
-Program details on how the fellowships and participating newsrooms will be chosen are still being drafted.
+The first six journalists began reporting in April 2024.
+Read more about the program and how journalists can apply at Washington State University’s website.

 Washington D.C.